tonyflo/videoflo/README.md

 * **Tags**: The tags in the 'tags' checklist on the Trello card will be used as the tags for the video.
 * **Scheduled Date**: The 'Due date' on the Trello card will be used as the date and time that the video will be scheduled to be published on YouTube.

+_*NOTE*_: The first time you upload a video to a channel with videoflo, you will need to authorize videoflo to access your YouTube account.

 After each video is uploaded, the Trello card for that video will be moved to the **Scheduled** board indicating the the video is scheduled to be published.
+Attachments will be added to the card that link to the video in YouTube studio and the video itself.

 If using Mac, this directory will be tagged with a **Backup** tag indicating that the project directory for this video can be safely backed up.

 ## Future Improvements
 - Allow user to control verbosity of console output
-- Automatically open DaVinci Resolve if it needs to be
+- Automatically open DaVinci Resolve if it needs to be open
 - Explain how to export a timeline